edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_HTTP_ENDPOINT_SECURITY
 ....................................

-Specifies the security mode of server binary endpoint.
+Specifies the security mode of the server's HTTP endpoint.
 When set to ``optional``, non-TLS connections are allowed.
 Default is ``tls``.

 .. warning::